A Simple Guide to Calculating Your Macronutrients

 salad-1615791_1920-1024x705.jpg

-Before you start calculating your ratio, you'll want to know how many calories you need to sustain your current activity levels.
-Download this handy macro calculator spreadsheet, then enter your weight, height, age, and activity level to get to the total number of calories you need everyday.
+• Utilize a Calorie Calculator: Download this handy macro calculator spreadsheet, then enter your weight, height, age, and activity level to get to the total number of calories you need everyday.

-Step 2: Find Your Macronutrient Ratio
+Step 2: Explore Different Macronutrient Approaches

-Step 3: Prep
+Step 3: Planning Your Meals

 mushrooms-417101_1920-1024x683.jpg